Johneriksson88/BeatBuddies/README.md

 - To the right of the username are a "three dots" icon, that shows a menu for editing profile, changing username and changing password.
 - Under the header the posts of the profile owner are shown.

+### Contact form

+- The contact form can be reached via the [contact button](#contact-button) component that is shown to a logged in user on the bottom right of all pages
+- The form has 3 fields:
+  - Email (optional)
+  - Title (optional)
+  - Message
+- The user can send feedback, bug reports or any other messages they want via the form
+- The messages are stored in the database for the admin, accessable through the Django Admin page

+#

 ## Components

 The BeatBuddies app contains several components.
 The use of components in React is a very clever way of having to write less code and keep the app more consistent.
 A component can be reused anywhere it's needed.
 For example the Post component is the most reused one being used in five pages!